HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

-Every data breach tracked by HaveIBeenPwned leaks email addresses, since this is how users query whether their data was breached.
+Every data breach tracked by <a hreflang="en" href="https://haveibeenpwned.com/">Have I Been Pwned</a> leaks email addresses, since this is how users query whether their data was breached.
 Leaked email addresses are already a huge privacy risk, since many users employ their full name or credentials to set up their email address.
 Furthermore, a lot of other highly sensitive information is leaked in some breaches, such as users' genders, bank account numbers and even full physical addresses.

 ## How websites protect your sensitive data